 However, the idea of drinking from your RV freshwater tank may give you the creeps…especially if you’re in a used or vintage unit.
 Bacteria can grow if the water sits too long.
 The tank can even give it a bad taste.

-It’s perfectly safe to drink from your freshwater tank if you properly sanitize it.
+Drinking from your freshwater tank is perfectly safe if you properly sanitize it.

 Today we’re sharing step-by-step instructions to help you have cleaner, better-tasting water straight from your RV freshwater tank.

 Why You Should Sanitize Your RV Fresh Water Tank

 The biggest reason you should sanitize your RV fresh water tank is for your health.